 Do you have an idea for a social enterprise?

-Try It awards are designed for small scale projects and enable social entrepreneurs to investigate or develop a social venture idea e.g run a pilot programme or undertake some market research.
+Try It Awards are designed for small scale projects and enable social entrepreneurs to investigate or develop a social venture idea e.g run a pilot programme or undertake some market research.

 Do It Awards are designed to provide a cash injection for demonstrably viable projects, allowing them to develop their service or product and become fully sustainable.
 This year, applicants willl be required to provide a reference from a local partner in order to be considered for a Do It award.*

 We also offer one-to-one advice and guidance on all things social enterprise.
 If you have any questions or need some advice, please get in touch with Harry.

-What is a social entrepreneur?
+What is a social entreprise?

 The Skoll Centre: advancing social innovation to transform unjust systems

 The Skoll Centre, based in the Launchpad at Saïd Business School, offers numerous learning and networking opportunities for those who care about tackling pressing social and environmental challenges.
 Find out how you can get involved with the Skoll Centre’s programmes by signing up to their weekly newsletter.
-Furthermore, Oxford entrepreneurs can use the Launchpad as a co-working space by registering online.